The Association has three categories of membership for practitioners and the additional categories of Friend and Institution.

 APPLYING FOR MEMBERSHIP

-On application to join the Association (see the button on the left of the screen), potential members list their qualifications and other relevant data and pay an application fee.
+On application to join the Association (see attached application form), potential members list their qualifications and other relevant data and pay an application fee.
 The applications are assessed by the Association's Accreditation Committee, which decides whether full accreditation, candidate or associate status is recommended.
 The decision is ratified by EXCO and the new member is then registered once they have paid their membership fee.

-The required formal academic training, specialist training, work experience and working knowledge of current heritage resource-, planning- and environment-related policy, legislation and management for accreditation is outlined in the Association's Accreditation Guidelines which can be downloaded from this site or obtained from the secretary - firstname.lastname@example.org
+The required formal academic training, specialist training, work experience and working knowledge of current heritage resource-, planning- and environment-related policy, legislation and management for accreditation is outlined as per the attached letter and in the Association's Accreditation Guidelines which can be downloaded from this site or obtained from the secretary - firstname.lastname@example.org